 CLV = 30,000 x 5 CLV = $150,000

-How to Use Customer Retention Metrics to Grow Your Business
+How to Use These Metrics to Grow Your Business

-How you use these metrics will depend on the variable and factors that they measure.
+How you use them will depend on the variable and factors that they measure.
 Here are some of the most applicable ways they can be applied to your business

 A Customer and revenue churn ratios are best used in tackling matters that lead customers to shy away from the business.
 These are equally important factors to enhance customer retention and increase earnings.